 It’s a trending Instagram hashtag, and it’s not just for plus-sized gals. #VBO stands for Visible Belly Outline.
 It also stands for “I don’t have washboard abs, and I don’t give a damn, because the vast majority of people don’t have washboard abs, so fuck you and the Spanx you are all wrapped up in.”

-Seriously, ladies, it’s time to get real.
+Seriously, friends, it’s time to get real.
 We are not Hollywood starlets who get paid actual cash to do grueling workouts with our highly sought-after personal trainers.
 We don’t have three hours per day to devote to workouts with names like The Brutalizer or The Ab-Blaster or freaking Crossfit.
 We don’t have personal chefs or outrageously priced meal prep services.

 We are parents.
 We have had one, two, three, or more children.
 Some of us have had a tummy pooch when we were a size 2 because that’s just how our bodies were made.
 Some of us took until baby No. 3 to develop it.
 Hell, I’d be two sizes smaller if it weren’t for my belly pooch.
 But the vast majority of us have, will have, or will always have a visible belly.